OscarDS/pymemdyn/manual/pymemdyn-manual.md

             angles, dihedrals and torsions) as derived with the OPLS forcefield in the Gromacs standard nomenclature.

-        -   lig.ff: we will refer to as the “force-field file”, which collects the OPLS2005 atom types and non-bonded parameters in the Gromacs standard nomenclature.
+        -   lig.ff: we will refer to as the "force-field file", which collects the OPLS2005 atom types and non-bonded parameters in the Gromacs standard nomenclature.
 For the users used to Gromacs, this file is generally non-existing